hkitsmallpotato/llm-book-for-developer/README.md

 Currently only a very early draft.

-Look around the repo, specifically, check out the `biblio/references.md` doc.
+Look around the repo, specifically, check out the `biblio/references.md` doc in Bibliography section - there is a long list of links there.